Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 ## Collecting samples

-Obtaining accurate results from your experiment when analysing samples, depends on "proper collection, processing and handling of samples" (Smith et al., 2015), planning for which begins before sample collection.
+Obtaining accurate results from your experiment when analysing samples, depends on "proper collection, processing and handling of samples" [@smithFieldTrialsHealth2015], planning for which begins before sample collection.

 Our main aims when considering good practice for collection of samples are: